Pedals2Paddles/SoloBeta/README.md

 The Firmware
 ------------
 The files listed above will get your Solo onto ArduCopter master.
-There is a zip file that contains everything for one easy download, which you can easily right-click here to download.
+There is a zip file that contains everything for one easy download, which you can easily right-click above to download.
 You can also go through individual files to see what they are and a history of the changes.
 The directories are as follows:
 * `Firmware` contains the ArduCopter firmware files.
 There may be more than one firmware file if there are more than one currently stable file for general use.
 * `IMX` contains files that should be uploaded to the Solo's companion computer.
 These are usually python (*.py) files, and usually go in the /usr/bin/ directory.
 * `Parameters` contains ArduCopter parameter files applicable to the firmware.
 This is baked into the firmware as defaults now!
 So this is only for reference.
-* `Testing` is for storing files being tested for easy access.
-It is not part of any actual release.
 * The Solo Beta full branch [repository can be found here.](https://github.com/Pedals2Paddles/ardupilot/tree/solomod-master)

 Releases